 So, how can your healthcare IT team ensure the electronic medical records in your care are secure and compliant?
 Let’s take a look at Chain of Custody (COC).

-What defines custody of a document?
+What defines Custody of a Medical Document?

 In general, custody refers to when a person has physical possession of a document or has visual sight of the document.